martinfreedman/LispFlat/README.md

 This solution uses the .Net `List<T>` type as the underlying data structure for Lisp lists.
-This is obviously inefficient, especially seeing (later) both how `cdr` is implemented - as `List.Skip(1).ToList()` and that `cons` uses Linq's `Prepend()` onto a `List<Exp>`, unlike Lisp, where the prepend opration is cheaper, it is the the Append/Add operation that is cheaper with .Net `List<T>`
+This is obviously inefficient, especially seeing (later) both how `cdr` is implemented - as `List.Skip(1).ToList()` and that `cons` uses Linq's `Prepend()` onto a `List<Exp>`, unlike Lisp, where the prepend operation is cheaper, it is the Append/Add operation that is cheaper with .Net `List<T>`

 The main pain point was the need to use wrappers to handle the differing output types from Standard Procedures, which are represented as `Func<Exp,Env,Exp>` and the need to wrap those again in order to store them in the same Environment dictionary (see below) as other Symbol Expression pairs.
-(With more time than allowed for this project, a better soltuoin might be developed).
+(With more time than allowed for this project, a better solution might be developed).

 Finally, it was more logical to move a couple of methods into this class.
 These were the lisp string